TheAIBot/DSP_Weaver/readme.md

 3. Some things are being consumed too fast for some odd reason.
 Assume it's because of ordering inserters or assemblers.
 Not sure though.
 4. Mod ignores anything created/destroyed on a planet when the player is not on that planet.
 5. Some wierd random divide by zero exception in assemblers.
 Perhaps due to ordering inserters or assemblers.
 Not sure though.

+# Why not use Patching transpiler

+Frankly i don't know how to do that.
+I do believe i can make use of it in some cases but i am quite sure it isn't possible in all cases due to the size of changes this mod has to make to the existing code.
+I will probably get to it in the future but right now i am having fun optimizing the game.
+Using the transpiler will probably come after i've fixed all issues with the mod.